lupyuen/lupyuen.github.io/src/forgejo.md

       https://nuttx-forge.org/nuttx/nuttx-mirror

     ## Also works for SSH (instead of HTTPS)
-    ## But SSH isn't enabled on our server
+    ## But SSH isn't enabled on our server yet
     git clone \
       git@nuttx-forge.org:nuttx/nuttx-mirror
     ```